Approximability of dynamical systems between trees of spheres: Preliminaries

-\begin{proof} Indeed, we have According to lemma \ref{convit}, the map on the right converges locally uniformly outside $Y(f^k)$ to a map whose image does not intersect $Z_{F^k(v)}$ and according to lemma \ref{noncomp}, the map on the left converges locally uniformly to $i_w(e)$ outside $i_{F^k(v)}(w)$. \end{proof}
+\begin{proof} Indeed, we have According to lemma \ref{convit}, the map on the right converges locally uniformly outside a finite set to a non constant map.
+According to lemma \ref{noncomp}, the map on the left converges locally uniformly to $i_w(e)$ outside $i_{F^k(v)}(w)$.
+The conclusion follows. \end{proof}